 What is ESD Matting?

-ESD Matting is specialist matting designed to protect equipment which is sensitive to, or may become damaged by, static electricity.
+ESD Matting also known as anti static mat is specialist matting designed to protect equipment which is sensitive to, or may become damaged by, static electricity.

 Humans generate static electricity very easily by simply moving, walking or when sitting down on a chair for example.
 In the wrong environment, they can very easily create a spark which can damage sensitive equipment or ignite flammable and explosive materials.